dqops/dqo/docs/data-sources/csv.md

 ![Importing tables - advisor](https://dqops.com/docs/images/working-with-dqo/adding-connections/duckdb/importing-tables-advisor-csv.png)

+### Register single file as table

+After creation of a schema, a single table can be registered.

+Expand the connection at the tree in the left pane to see the schema.

+Click on three dots (1.) and select the **Add table** (2.).

+// todo - screen 1 here

+It will open the **Add table** popup modal.

+// todo - screen 2 here

+Fill the table name field.
+Fill the path field with the absolute path to the file and save the new table configuration.

+The new table has been created and is present under the schema.
+However, is still not ready to be used.
+Importing the metadata is still needed.
+The metadata includes the list of columns with types.
+Click the three dots on the created table (1.) and select **Reimport metadata** (2.)

+// todo - screen 3 here

+You will see the import tables job in the right corner, in notification panel.

+// todo - screen 4 here

+When it completes.
+The table is ready to use.
+When clicked on Columns under the table in tree in left pane the list of columns is present.

+// todo - screen 5 here

+You can click the collect statistics
+// todo : should it be here ->>??
+The path set on the schema not have to be a prefix to the file when used the absolute path to the file.
+// todo: should run example be present here?
+// todo: add the same section in json and parquet as well

 ## Add CSV connection using DQOps Shell

 To add a connection run the following command in DQOps Shell.